 Why this desire for relative even spoke tension (balancing)?
 A spoke that is looser relative to its neighbors will tend to loosen even more during use, and this will result in the wheel coming out of true.
 However, spokes that are overly tight can stress the rim, and this can result in a crack at the nipple hole.
 Wheels with even spoke tension will stay true longer, and as a bonus, your spoke life will be maximized.

-Have a look at this EXAMPLE WHEEL.
+Have a look at the example below in Figure 3.
 It is a 24-hole rear wheel, with a light rim.
 For this user, we are trying to hold tight balance tolerances, so we selected the plus or minus 10% option.
 The spokes are tightly, but there is a balance issue on the right side at the fourth spoke, counting from the valve hole.
 Spoke #4 is too tight, and spoke #5 is too loose.
 We are trying to transfer some of the static load of #4 over to #5.
 The idea here is to loosen #4 a bit.
 However, just loosening #4 will cause the wheel to come out of true, so we must also tighten #5 to pull it back straight.

 On the left side of this same wheel, we have two places that are out our desired tolerance.
 Spoke #4 will need stress transferred to #5.
 Then on the left, spoke #7 will need loosening.
 This must be offset by tightening possibly #6 or #8, or perhaps a little of each.
 The idea is to maintain good true, but achieve balanced and even tension while you do this.